collective/robotframework-selenium2screenshots/docs/index.rst

        Capture and crop page screenshot  robotframework.png
        ...    header  ${note1}

-And this is this would look:
+And this is how this would look:

 .. image:: robotframework.png
    :width: 600